TosbackCgusBridge-Bot/CGUs-versions/Hautelook/Privacy Policy.md

     *   Dr. Martens Men
     *   Sandals &.
 More from $20
     *   VYB Swim
-    *   Heeled Sandals Under $50
+    *   Samsonite Luggage Up to 65% Off
     *   Luxe Bedding &.
 Bath Towels Up to 70% Off
     *   PUR Starting at $10
-    *   Diadora Men
     *   No-Frills Face Moisturizer: Embryolisse Skin Care
     *   Exfoliating Sugar Cubes from Harper + Ari
     *   crewcuts by J.Crew &.
 More
     *   Kids' Sleepwear Up to 60% Off
     *   Oh, Baby: Little Me &.
 More
-    *   Upgrade Their Walk: Dog Harnesses &.
-More
-    *   Samsonite Luggage Up to 65% Off
+    *   Goals Shop: Active &.
+Lifestyle Shoes from $40
     *   Athena Swim &.
 More from $25
     *   Italian Collection: Handbags Up to 65% Off
     *   Frank &.
 Eileen